hyphacoop/handbook/Infrastructure/offboarding.md

 ### Matrix
 Room admins for the relevant channels need to perform these actions.
 Removing users from non-public rooms:
-- In the room user list click on the user being offborded
+- In the room user list click on the user being offboarded
 - In the user settings click on `Remove from room`
 - Enter a optional reason
 - Click `Remove from room` button